MegaphoneJon/automaticsoftcredit/README.md

-# automaticsoftcredit
+# Automatic Soft Credits

-This extension allows you to define automatic soft credits based on a contact's relationship.
+This extension allows you to define automatic soft credits based on a contact's relationship(s).

 Some use cases:
 * Any time a person gives, automatically soft credit their spouse and/or household.